filip-husnik/pseudofinder/README.md

 A step by step series of commands to install all system dependencies:

-Installation of python3, pip3, git, and ncbi-blast+ on Ubuntu (as an administrator):
+Installation of python3, pip3, git (optional), and ncbi-blast+ on Ubuntu (as an administrator):
 ```
 sudo apt-get update